 - It received its Royal Charter to award degrees and became the University of Southampton in April 1952.

 - The World Wide Web as we know it today would not exist without groundbreaking research from the University of Southampton, who developed the low-loss optical fibres that form the basis of the global Internet.

 Notable Alumni and Famous Faces

 - Chris Packham – presenter and wildlife expert.

-- Sir Adrian Newey – Chief Technical Officer, Red Bull Racing.
+- Sir Adrian Newey – chief technical officer for the Red Bull Racing Formula One team.

-- John Nettles – played the leading roles in Bergerac and Midsomer Murders.
+- John Nettles – actor; played the leading roles in Bergerac and Midsomer Murders.

-- Stephen Payne OBE – Vice-President and Chief Naval Architect at Carnival Corporation (owners of Cunard).
+- Stephen Payne OBE – founding member of the consultancy PFJ-Maritime Consulting Ltd; former vice president and chief naval architect at Carnival Corporation (owners of Cunard).

-- Dominic Mohan – Editor of the The Sun newspaper.
+- Dominic Mohan – journalist and founder/CEO of Dominic Mohan Media; former editor of The Sun newspaper.

 - Jon Sopel – North America editor for the BBC; correspondent for BBC World News; television presenter.